 If a Preset is not selected, the "Default User Preset" will be selected.

-The processing setting for each individual APT can be modified later as well.
+The processing for each individual APT can be modified later as well.

 - Manual track selection can be done by using the Output drop down menu to select the track that will receive the first of the multiple APT outputs.
 (In this case you may need to add new audio tracks first, if they don't already exist.)

-In the figure shown right, we have clicked in the Output dropdown control and selected the track "Output 1", which will be shown in the next image below as the first selected Output track.
+In the figure shown right, we have clicked in the Output dropdown control and selected the track "Output 1".

-Example: As seen below, two APT processes have been created, which use "Lead Vox 1" as the Guide input.
+- As seen below, two APT process output tracks have been created, which use "Lead Vox 1" as the Guide input.

-The Dub Process Control Blocks have been inserted (with 1 track spacing) into Tracks Lead Vox 2 and Lead Vox 3.
+- The Dub Process Control Blocks have been inserted into Tracks Lead Vox 2 and Lead Vox 3.

 - OPTION: After processing, you can inspect and change any of the APT process settings

-Do this by clicking an Output, or a Dub Process Control Block, (or select a Guide process control block).
-Then you can press the keyboard P key (or click the black triangle in a Process Control Block if visible - (they are NOT shown in the screen above) and the APT control panel, as shown below, will appear.
+- Do this by clicking an Output, or a Dub Process Control Block, (or select a Guide process control block).
+Then you can press the keyboard P key (or click the black triangle in a Process Control Block if visible - (they are NOT shown in the screen above) and the APT control panel will appear.

-a) Change the processes settings to what is desired, and save these as the Default User Preset.
+- Change the settings to what is desired, and save these as the Default User Preset.

-c) Then return to Step 9 and recreate the processes.
+- Then return to Step 9 and recreate the processes with that preset.

 - Play the Outputs

-Example: As shown in the screen above, the two APTs processes have created processed audio in tracks numbered 5 and 6 (Output 1 and Output 2 respectively.)
+- As shown in the screen above, the two APT processes have created processed audio in tracks numbered 5 and 6 (Output 1 and Output 2 respectively.)

-However, to hear one APT at a time, the Process-based Solo switching will be effective for any number of tracks.
-By selecting either a APT Process' output audio or an APT's Dub Process Control Block then, use the Quick Solo Keys, G, D, A, E, F or G described in detail here, the Inputs and Outputs of that APT can be Soloed in any combination.
+- However, to hear one APT at a time, the Process-based Solo switching will be effective for any number of tracks.
+By selecting either a APT Process' output audio or an APT's Dub Process Control Block then, use the Quick Solo Keys, G, D, A, E, F or G, the Inputs and Outputs of that APT can be Soloed in any combination.